 What is the cost of a school lunch?

 Free and Reduced Lunches (at a cost of $0.40 per lunch) are available for eligible children through the DeKalb County School District.
 You may apply for Free or Reduced Lunch online.
 Paper applications will be available in the front office, beginning mid-August.

 A new application must be submitted each year.
 Recipients of free and reduced meals during the 2018-2019 school year retain their eligibility for the first few weeks of the new school year.
-The SY 2018-2019 Meal Lunch Applications will expire on September 13, 2019.

 For more information, please visit the DeKalb County School District School Nutrition Services.